-The following table presents the fair value measurements of assets and liabilities recognized in the accompanying statements of financial position measured at fair value on a recurring basis and the level within the fair value hierarchy in which the fair value measurements fall at June 30, 2014 and 2013:
+The following table presents the fair value measurements of assets and liabilities recognized in the accompanying statements of financial position measured at fair value on a recurring basis and the level within the fair value hierarchy in which the fair value measurements fall at June 30, 2015 and 2014:

-Fair Value Measurements Using 1 Fair Value ľ Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) June 30, 2014 Beneficial interests in assets held by others \$ 14,143,878 \$ \$ 14,143,878 \$ - June 30, 2013 Beneficial interests in assets held by others \$ 7,871,210 \$ - \$ 7,871,210 \$-
+Fair Value Measurements Using

+Quoted

+Prices

+in Active Significant

+Markets for Other Significant

+Identical Observable Unobservable

+Assets Inputs Inputs

+Fair Value (Level 1) (Level 2) (Level 3)

+June 30, 2015

+Certificates of deposits \$ 1,486,235 \$ - \$ 1,486,235 \$ -

+Beneficial interests in assets

+held by others 22,087,899 - 22,087,899 -

+June 30, 2014

+Beneficial interests in assets

+held by others \$ 14,143,878 \$ - \$ 14,143,878 \$ -

 Following is a description of the valuation methodologies and inputs used for assets measured at fair value on a recurring basis and recognized in the accompanying statements of financial position, as well as the general classification of such assets and liabilities pursuant to the valuation hierarchy.
-There have been no significant changes in the valuation techniques during the year ended June 30, 2014.
+There have been no significant changes in the valuation techniques during the year ended June 30, 2015.

-Beneficial Interest in Assets Held by Others
+Beneficial Interest in Assets Held by Others and Certificates of Deposit